 Traditional IRA owners were less likely than Roth IRA owners to have made contributions.
-Thirty-nine percent of households owning Roth IRAs in mid-2022 made contributions in tax year 2021 (Figure 8).
-In contrast, 22 percent of traditional IRA-owning households in mid-2022 contributed to their traditional IRAs in tax year 2021.25 Several factors play a role in the lower contribution rate to traditional IRAs.26 For example, restrictions on the tax deductibility of contributions27 must be considered by traditional IRA-owning households that have retirement plan coverage at work.28 In addition, half of traditional IRA-owning households in mid-2022 indicated that someone in the household was retired.29 Prior to tax year 2020, traditional IRA investors aged 701⁄2 or older were not permitted to make contributions to traditional IRAs.30 Furthermore, some households that own traditional IRAs use them to preserve rollovers rather than as a contributory savings vehicle.
+Thirty-nine percent of households owning Roth IRAs in mid-2023 made contributions in tax year 2022 (Figure 8).
+In contrast, 22 percent of traditional IRA-owning households in mid-2023 contributed to their traditional IRAs in tax year 2022.
+Several factors play a role in the lower contribution rate to traditional IRAs.
+For example, restrictions on the tax deductibility of contributions must be considered by traditional IRA-owning households that have retirement plan coverage at work.
+In addition, 52 percent of traditional IRA-owning households in mid-2023 indicated that someone in the household was retired.
+Prior to tax year 2020, traditional IRA investors aged 701⁄2 or older were not permitted to make contributions to traditional IRAs.30 Furthermore, some households that own traditional IRAs use them to preserve rollovers rather than as a contributory savings vehicle.
 And some households may be able to meet their retirement savings needs through their retirement plans at work.31

-Traditional IRA-owning households without contributions tended to have rollovers (64 percent) or have a DC plan account (66 percent) (see Figure A24).
-Fifty-three percent of traditional IRA-owning households without contributions were retired, and 49 percent were not employed (suggesting a lack of earnings to contribute).
+Traditional IRA-owning households without contributions tended to have rollovers (65 percent) or have a DC plan account (66 percent) (see Figure A26).
+Fifty-three percent of traditional IRA-owning households without contributions were retired, and 48 percent were not employed (suggesting a lack of earnings to contribute).
 Nevertheless, other research finds that traditional IRA investors who make contributions tend to do so on a recurring basis.32

-In tax year 2021, the median household contribution to traditional IRAs was \$5,000 (Figure 8), and the median household contribution to Roth IRAs was \$5,500.
-In tax year 2021, the traditional and Roth IRA contribution limit was \$6,000 for individuals younger than 50 (see Figure A10).33 Since tax year 2002, individuals aged 50 or older are eligible to make catch-up contributions to their IRAs.34 Among households aged 50 or older, 45 percent owned traditional or Roth IRAs in mid-2022 (see Figure A11).
-Of these IRA-owning households, 20 percent made contributions to traditional or Roth IRAs; about 44 percent of these contributing households made catch-up contributions.
-Among the 36 percent of households aged 50 or older that did not contribute to a traditional or Roth IRA, 72 percent were retired, and 54 percent were not working (28 percent of those that were retired were working full- or part-time).
+In tax year 2022, the median household contribution to traditional IRAs was \$5,000 (Figure 8), and the median household contribution to Roth IRAs was \$5,500.
+In tax year 2022, the traditional and Roth IRA contribution limit was \$6,000 for individuals younger than 50 (see Figure A10).33 Since tax year 2002, individuals aged 50 or older are eligible to make catch-up contributions to their IRAs.34 Among households aged 50 or older, 46 percent owned traditional or Roth IRAs in mid-2023 (see Figure A11).
+Of these IRA-owning households, 20 percent made contributions to traditional or Roth IRAs; about 56 percent of these contributing households made catch-up contributions.
+Among the 37 percent of households aged 50 or older that did not contribute to a traditional or Roth IRA, 71 percent were retired, and 52 percent were not working (29 percent of those that were retired were working full- or part-time).
 In addition, 60 percent of these households owned a DC account and 62 percent of them reported either a traditional IRA rollover or that some of the assets in their Roth IRAs were originally from an employer-sponsored retirement plan.

-All told, catch-up contributions are not prevalent, with only 4 percent of all US households aged 50 or older reporting catch-up contributions to traditional or Roth IRAs.
-However, it should be noted that US households aged 50 or older include households ineligible to make deductible contributions to traditional IRAs or Roth IRA contributions because of restrictions on such contributions based on income.35 Furthermore, 48 percent of US households aged 50 or older were not employed, and 59 percent were retired.
+All told, catch-up contributions are not prevalent, with only 5 percent of all US households aged 50 or older reporting catch-up contributions to traditional or Roth IRAs.
+However, it should be noted that US households aged 50 or older include households ineligible to make deductible contributions to traditional IRAs or contributions to Roth IRAs because of restrictions on such contributions based on income.35 Furthermore, 47 percent of US households aged 50 or older were not employed, and 60 percent were retired.